The Rotary Club of Amwell

 Named after our founder, the Paul Harris Fellowship award marks outstanding service to Rotary or to the community and the club makes a donation to the Foundation in recognition of each award presented.

-Paul Harris Fellowships have been awarded to several Amwell Rotary Club members and we have also honoured several non Rotarians for their outstanding service.
+Paul Harris Fellowships have been awarded to several Amwell Rotary Club members over the years and we have also honoured several non Rotarians for outstanding service to the community that might otherwise go unnoticed.